 - IKEv1 and IKEv2

-The kill switch does is it cuts off all internet traffic if you get disconnected from the VPN server due to some issue on the server side.
-If your kill switch is off, your device might reconnect automatically via your regular ISP connection, exposing your IP address to the resource you’re accessing and your activities to your ISP.
+If your kill switch is off, your device might reconnect automatically via your regular ISP connection, exposing your IP address to the resource you’re accessing, as well as telling about your activities to your ISP.

 Bullet Shield will stop all traffic if your connection drops due to some other issue or due to manually disconnecting.